brentEich/docs/content/en/docs/refguide/mobile/distributing-mobile-apps/distributing-native-apps.md

 3. Package your private key and certificate.
 The command will ask you for a password for the package: `"C:\OpenSSL\bin\openssl.exe" pkcs12 -export -inkey "C:\private.key" -in "C:\ios_development.pem" -out "C:\key_and_certificate.p12"`.
 The same password will be used later by the Mendix Native Mobile Builder.

 The resulting *key_and_certificate.p12* will be used by the Mendix Native Mobile Builder to sign your apps.

+If your iOS mobile application makes use of PushNotifications you will need to generate PushNotification certificates for your application on the app Identifier.

+1. In the Apple Developer Member Center click on the existing identifier found on your [identifier list](https://developer.apple.com/account/resources/identifiers/list)
+2. On the capabilities tab scroll down to the push notifications capability check box.
+3. Check the box and click the _Edit_.
+4. Generate the required push notifications certificate (Development, Production SSL Certificate or both)
+    * You can generate these certificates using the same *ios.csr* certificate signing request file that you created.

 ### 2.3 Creating the Required Distribution Profile